 Salad Dressing: The Asian Sesame Salad dressing is really good and brings together all the components together.
 The dressing is sweet, and savory with a nutty flavor from the sesame seeds.
-Here is a little trick that does wonder to the dressing.
-Slightly toast sesame seeds and roughly crush in a mortar and pestle.
+Here is a little trick that does wonders with the dressing.
+Slightly toast sesame seeds and roughly crush them in a mortar and pestle.
 Crushing the seeds releases aromatic oil and adds so much flavor to the dressing.

 Make sure you use low sodium Soy sauce.
-I have found some brands are very high on salt.
+I have found some brands are very high in salt.

 Fried Noodles: Well one of the best things about this Chinese Chicken Salad is fried noodles.
 It adds so much crunch to it.
 Fried noodles are easily available in Asian grocery stores.
 I always keep extra on the sides while serving, because they are so addictive.

 How to make

 Making this Asian chicken salad is one of the simplest things to do in the kitchen.
 It just involves a few elementary procedures like chopping, shaking, and mixing.

 To prepare the dressing – take all the ingredients required like oil, sauce, vinegar, ginger, garlic, sugar, and pepper in a jar.
 Shake them well to get the vinaigrette ready.